-An iSCSI layer requests its local Datamover layer to retrieve certain data identified by the R2T PDU from the peer iSCSI layer on the remote iSCSI node into the buffer identified by the Data_Descriptor by invoking this Operational Primitive.
+An iSCSI layer requests that its local Datamover layer retrieve certain data identified by the R2T PDU from the peer iSCSI layer on the remote iSCSI node and place it into the buffer identified by the Data_Descriptor by invoking this Operational Primitive.
 The Datamover layer performs the operation by using its own protocol means, completely transparent to the remote iSCSI layer.
 The iSCSI layer MUST NOT invoke the Get_Data Operational Primitive on an iSCSI connection that is not yet Datamover-assisted.

-The Notify_Enable qualifier is used to request the local Datamover layer to generate or to not generate the eventual local completion notification to the iSCSI layer for this Get_Data invocation.
-For detailed semantics of this qualifier, see section 9.3.
+The Notify_Enable qualifier is used to request that the local Datamover layer generate or not generate the eventual local completion notification to the iSCSI layer for this Get_Data invocation.
+For detailed semantics of this qualifier, see Section 9.3.